dimagi/commcare-hq/docs/formplayer.rst

-What **does** cause a problem is if a user is associated with machine A, and then gets switched over to machine B, and then goes back to machine A. In that situation, any work done on machine A wouldn't get synced to machine B until the next time the user did a "sync" on machine B. Until then, they would be working form stale data.
+What **does** cause a problem is if a user is associated with machine A, and then gets switched over to machine B, and then goes back to machine A. In that situation, any work done on machine A wouldn't get synced to machine B until the next time the user did a "sync" on machine B. Until then, they would be working from stale data.
 This is especially a problem for SMS Forms, where the user doesn't have an option to explicitly sync, and where if the underlying case database switches mid-form or between consecutive forms to a stale one, the user will see very unintuitive behavior.
 Formplayer currently doesn't have a concept of "this user has made a request handled by a